 Catherine Malabou is a professor of philosophy at the Centre for Research in Modern European Philosophy at Kingston University.
 An important aspect of her work is the concept of plasticity that she has been exploring for many years in a wide range of domains, from aesthetics to psychoanalysis to contemporary neuroscience.

-Catharine Rossi is a senior lecturer in Design History.
+Catharine Rossi is an Associate Professor in Design History.
 Her broad range of research interests include Italian design and architecture, the relationship between craft and design both past and present, Chinese design and making cultures, nightclubs, and socially and politically engaged design practice and its interpretation.